Growth tightness and genericity for word metrics from injective spaces: Many injective metrics on mapping class groups

-It is easy to check that this is a metric.
-And indeed, item 1 of Lemma 7.2 (or Theorem 0.1 in the appendix) \cite{zalloum:injectivity} shows that the metric defined about is quasi-isometric to the original HHS metric $d$.
-It is important to note, however, that the quasi-isometry constants heavily depend on the number $n$.
+It is straightforward to verify that $\rho_n$ defines a metric.
+Moreover, Lemma 7.2 (or Theorem 0.1 in the Appendix) of \cite{zalloum:injectivity} establishes that this metric is quasi-isometric to the original word metric $d$ on $G$.
+However, it is important to note that the quasi-isometry constants depend heavily on the parameter $n$.

-The proof that the above metric is injective is, for all purpuses, contained in \cite{PetytZalloum24} where the authors show that whenever a metric is defined via a sufficiently nice collection of walls, it must be coarsely injective.
-For completeness however, we provide some details of the argument.
+The proof that the above metric is injective is essentially contained in \cite{PetytZalloum24}, where the authors show that any metric defined via a sufficiently nice collection of walls is coarsely injective.
+Below, we provide a description of the argument.
+Before we do that, we shall fix some constants.